Rick: Of all the gin joints, in all the towns, in all the world, she walks into mine.

 Yvonne: [in French] It's none of your business!

-[brief scuffle between German officer and French officer; Rick intervenes and orders them to desist]
+[brief scuffle between German officer and French officer; Yvonne screams at them in French to stop; Rick intervenes and orders them to desist]

 French Officer Insulting Yvonne: [in French, to German officer] Dirty Boche.
 Someday we'll have our revenge!